There’s nothing I love more during the holiday season than family and boozy drinks. Just kidding, I love the food too! 😜

 Instructions

-• In a blender, add evaporated milk, sweetened condensed milk, sweetened cream of coconut, full-fat coconut milk, white rum, spiced rum, vanilla extract, cinnamon, and nutmeg.
+• In a high-speed blender, add evaporated milk, sweetened condensed milk, sweetened cream of coconut, full-fat coconut milk, white rum, spiced rum, vanilla extract, cinnamon, and nutmeg.
 Blend until well combined.

-• Listen, I know you want to enjoy it right out of the blender BUT you want to chill it first before serving.
+• Listen, I know you want to enjoy it right out of the blender, BUT you want to chill it first before serving.
 Chilling the drink will allow all the milks and cinnamon to infuse together.
 Trust me, it’ll be worth the wait.
-You don’t want to serve it with ice and water down the drink.
+You don’t want to serve it with ice and water down the drink, do you?
 No sir.
-Transfer the boozy beverage to a pitcher and seal with plastic wrap OR transfer it to a bottle with an airtight lid.
-Place it in the fridge for 1-2 hours to chill.

-• When you're ready to serve, shake the bottle to break up the solidified milks (or stir if it's in a pitcher).
-Serve chilled in a glass with a sprinkle of cinnamon on top.
-Enjoy!
+• When you're ready to serve, shake the bottle to break up the solidified milks (or stir really well if it's in a pitcher).

 Notes